AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results

 \section{Abstract}

-Orthogonal frequency division multiplexing (OFDM) is one of the key technologies that are widely applied in current communication systems.
-Recently, artificial intelligence (AI)-aided OFDM receivers have been brought to the forefront to break the bottleneck of the traditional OFDM systems.
-In this paper, we investigate two AI-aided OFDM receivers, data-driven fully connected-deep neural network (FC-DNN) receiver and model-driven ComNet receiver, respectively.
-We first study their performance under different channel models through simulation and then establish a real-time video transmission system using a 5G rapid prototyping (RaPro) system for over-the-air (OTA) test.
-To address the performance gap between the simulation and the OTA test caused by the discrepancy between the channel model for offline training and real environments, we develop a novel online training strategy, called SwitchNet receiver.
-The SwitchNet receiver is with a flexible and extendable architecture and can adapts to real channel by training one parameter online.
-The OTA test verifies its feasibility and robustness to real environments and indicates its potential for future communications systems.
-At the end of this paper, we discuss some challenges to inspire future research.
+Orthogonal frequency division multiplexing (OFDM) has been widely applied in current communication systems.
+The artificial intelligence (AI)-aided OFDM receivers are currently brought to the forefront to replace and improve the traditional OFDM receivers.
+In this study, we first compare two AI-aided OFDM receivers, namely, data-driven fully connected deep neural network and model-driven ComNet, through extensive simulation and real-time video transmission using a 5G rapid prototyping system for an over-the-air (OTA) test.
+We find a performance gap between the simulation and the OTA test caused by the discrepancy between the channel model for offline training and the real environment.
+We develop a novel online training system, which is called SwitchNet receiver, to address this issue.
+This receiver has a flexible and extendable architecture and can adapt to real channels by training only several parameters online.
+From the OTA test, the AI-aided OFDM receivers, especially the SwitchNet receiver, are robust to real environments and promising for future communication systems.
+We discuss potential challenges and future research inspired by our initial study in this paper.